-On 4th March, 2021, the Ministry of Home Affairs (henceforth, MHA) issued a notification in exercise of its powers under Section 7 of the Citizenship Act, 1995 to specify the rights and obligations of OCIs.
-Many OCIs took issue with Clause 4 of the notification, which curtails OCIs to seeking employment in a limited number of fields without approval from the Reserve Bank of India.
+On March 4th, 2021, the Ministry of Home Affairs (MHA) issued a notification in exercise of its powers under Section 7 of the Citizenship Act, 1955 to specify the rights and obligations of OCIs.
+Many OCIs took issue with Clause 4 of the notification, which curtails them from seeking employment in a number of fields, without first recieving approval from the Reserve Bank of India.

-In April 2021, following this notification, a group of 80 OCIs filed a petition before the Supreme Court challenging the validity of Section 7D of the Citizenship Act, 1955.
-Section 7D empowers the Government to revoke the OCI status of a person on certain grounds, including if they express disaffection towards the Constitution, or in the interest of sovereignty and integrity of India.
+In April 2021, following this notification, a group of 80 OCIs filed a petition before the Supreme Court (SC) challenging the validity of Section 7D of the Citizenship Act, 1955.
+Section 7D empowers the Government to revoke the OCI status of a person on certain grounds.
+This includes expressing disaffection towards the Constitution, or in the interest of sovereignty and integrity of India.
 The petitioners argue that this affects their right to freely raise grievances with public officers, even though they reside and pay taxes in India.
-They also state that they are disentitled to seek information under the Right to Information Act, 2005.
+They further state that they are disentitled to seek information under the Right to Information Act, 2005.
 The case of the petitioners is that the unchecked discretion afforded to the Government by Section 7D is arbitrary.